CSIUdem/challenges/pwnlab__AA/README.md

 ## PwnLab: init
-Welcome to **PwnLab**.
+Welcome to **PwnLab**!

 Meant to be easy, I hope you enjoy it and maybe learn something.

+**Goals:**
-The purpose of this CTF is to get root and read the flag.
+The purpose of this CTF is to get root and read the flag:

-Can contact me at: claor@pwnlab.net or on Twitter: @Chronicoder
+- /root/flag.txt

 [Official webpage](https://www.vulnhub.com/entry/pwnlab-init,158/)

 ## Information
-- Name:          PwnLab: init
+- **IP Address: 192.168.0.6**
+- Difficulty: Low
 - OS: Debian
-- IP Address:    192.168.0.6
+- Number of Flags: 1
 - Author: Claor
 - Date Release: 1 Aug 2016
-- Difficulty:    Low
-- Flag:          /root/flag.txt

 Disponible **EN TOUT TEMPS** au 3189-AA.